-- 1) Call the appropriate building office to inform the school of the reason for each absence. - 2) Submit a doctor's statement in order to excuse the absence.
-The statement must be presented to the Principal's office within five days after returning to school
+- 1) Call the appropriate building office to inform the school of the reason for each absence. - 2) Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.

 Pregnant and Parenting Students